Abena94/Clara-cake/README.md

 1. **Clone the Repository**:

-   Use `git clone https://github.com/[yourusername]/BakersDelight.git` to clone the repository.
+   Use `https://github.com/Abena94/Clara-cake.git` to clone the repository.

 2. **Install Dependencies**: